Equitable Distribution in Divorce

 Separate property is not subject to equitable distribution laws.
 This means that any separate property a spouse has will remain in his / her possession.
 Separate property includes all possessions acquired before the marriage, property inherited or given as a gift by a third party, and any compensation for personal injuries.
 However, improvements to separate property may be marital.
 Also, mixing marital and separate property may render all property marital.

 Our Great Neck Firm Can Help Secure a Fair Divorce Settlement

 Unfortunately, the equitable distribution process doesn’t always result in an equal or fair division of property.
 In New York, family law judges are not required to split your assets 50/50, or “down the middle,” which is why it would be wise to secure the help of a seasoned divorce lawyer in Long Island.
+Our attorneys excel in divorce law and work closely with our clients to obtain successful results.
+We can help you secure an advantageous division of financial assets and property by negotiating on your behalf.
 At Wisselman & Associates, we have more than 150 years of experience.
-We have the knowledge, skill, and resources you want on your side.
+We have the knowledge, skills, and resources you want on your side.

 Contact our law firm to request your free consultation with a Long Island divorce attorney!